zachary-zhexiao/zachary-zhexiao.github.io/_pages/about.md

 # 📖 Educations
-- *2021.09 - 2025.09*, BEng in Electronic and Information Engineering, The Hong Kong Polytechnic University, with First Class Honours and Dean’s Honours List.
+- *2021.09 - 2025.09*, B.Eng. in Electronic and Information Engineering, The Hong Kong Polytechnic University, with First Class Honours and Dean’s Honours List.
-- *2026.01 - 2028.01*, MS in Electrical and Computer Engineering, Carnegie Mellon University.
+- *2026.01 - 2028.01*, M.S. in Electrical and Computer Engineering, Carnegie Mellon University.